 So don’t give up on your Edwardian conservatory ideas just yet – but do familiarise yourself with some of the rules.

 You can visit the government’s dedicated online Planning Portal where planning and building regulations can be viewed in their entirety.
 You can perform a range of other tasks too – such as searching for your local LPA and even submitting your designs electronically.
+It can help you reduce Edwardian conservatory prices in some cases as well!

 If you can answer yes to the following questions, your Edwardian conservatory will most likely be granted planning permission: